Butler001/FrequentlyBoughtTogether/README.md

 An implementation of frequently bought together items through the example of a book catalog.

 This project was exported directly from Visual Studio.
-If you have Visual Studio installed, unzip the file and click the FBTProject.sln
+If you have Visual Studio installed, unzip the file and click the CatalogProject.sln

-The C++ and header files are located within the FBTProject folder.
+The C++ and header files are located within the CatalogProject folder.
 Within this folder are the text files "FBT.txt" and "iBookCatalog.txt".
 These are given purely for example purposes.